Frequently Asked Questions can be found below.

 You can purchase a copy of C754 here: (https://www.ciria.org/ItemDetail?iProductCode=C754&Category=BOOK)

 How can Fellows help with UXO Risk Management?

-Fellows can support you through the whole UXO Risk Management lifecycle whether on land or offshore.
+Fellows can support you through the whole UXO Risk Management lifecycle whether on land or in water.
 You can find out more information about our products and services here.

 Do I need a UXO survey at my site?

 Not necessarily.
 It all depends on where your site is located, its history and the likelihood of finding an item of unexploded ordnance.
 A preliminary desktop risk assessment is the best way to determine if you require a physical site survey.

 For example, if your site is located in a major town or city that was bombed heavily during the war, there is a good chance that a physical site survey will be required.
 If however, the site is located in an isolated area of countryside, with no history of military activity a desktop risk assessment may determine that no action is required.

 Fellows would be happy to advise you further in this.
 Please get in contact if you have any questions, or you can start the process by ordering a Preliminary Desk top study here.

 The Construction Industry Research and Information Association (CIRIA) reports that over 15,000 items of ordnance were found on UK construction sites from 2006 to 2009.
 This equates to over 5000 a year.